tale-toul/OCP4AzureIPI/README.md

 * Network security groups.- One for each of the above subnets with its own security rules.
 * Resources and configuration for the oubound network traffic from the cluster nodes to the Internet.- The requirement for these resources depends on the value of the variable [outboundType](#outbound-traffic-configuration) in the install-config.yaml file.

-To make the IPI installer aware that the above resource already exist and should not be created during cluster intallation the following variables must be defined in the __platform.azure__ section in the install-config.yaml file:
+To make the IPI installer aware that the above resource already exist and should not be created during cluster installation the following variables must be defined in the __platform.azure__ section in the install-config.yaml file:

 * networkResourceGroupName.- Contains the name of the resource group where the previously mentioned, user provided network resources exist.
 * virtualNetwork.- The name of the VNet to be used